 You are on your own for lodging this second night, but IMG offers a convenient and economical option with our onsite tent camping »

-Day 2 (Day 3 Kautz EX) We meet at 8:00 a.m. all ready to go, then load up the van and are shuttled up to Paradise, the jumping-off point for our climb.
+Day 3 We meet at 8:00 a.m. all ready to go, then load up the van and are shuttled up to Paradise, the jumping-off point for our climb.
 Our training continues with the skills needed for safe and efficient travel with an expedition pack.
-We spend most of the day ascending to the first camp and establishing it at above 7,000 feet.
+We spend most of the day ascending to the first camp and establishing it somewhere above 7,000 feet.
 The first day takes us through open alpine meadows and snow fields then drops us down to cross the lower Nisqually glacier.
 The Nisqually glacier provides an opportunity to practice roping up and the techniques of safe glacier travel.

-Day 4 (Day 5 Kautz EX) We begin our climb well before daybreak to allow enough time to reach the 14,410 ft summit and descend back to camp during the safest part of the day.
+Day 5 We begin our climb well before daybreak to allow enough time to reach the 14,410 ft summit and descend back to camp during the safest part of the day.
 Our summit day route normally starts with the guides lowering each member down a vertical rock step to access the Kautz Glacier then onto the steeper and more exposed part of the route.
-Here the guides may employ fixed anchors or fixed ropes to protect the ascent and descent.
+Here the guides may employ fixed anchors or ice screw anchors to protect the ascent and descent.
 This is a great introduction to steeper glacier climbing skills.
 Throughout the day, the guides will be directing their rope teams, providing safety feedback and hands on training in safe climbing skills.
 The upper Kautz glacier becomes more moderate in angle and leads up to the upper mountain and finally Mt.
 Rainier's summit crater rim.
 After an hour on top, we navigate the same route back down to high camp to enjoy a well deserved rest after a long and strenuous day.